victorhqc/electronjs-with-rust-performance/README.md

 ![Database schema](./svg/db.svg)

+## About the Applications

+The applications built use the data previously described and make two different queries:

+-   Search movies using a person's name.
+-   Search movies where actresses are taller than the person being searched.

+Both queries are simple enough and try to imitate a regular application usage.
+No pagination is being used and no joins (this is suggested [here](https://github.com/petehunt/rowrm#why-cant-i-do-joins)), which may be a bad idea in some scenarios, but in this case I was trying to put some pressure in the application to get significant enough numbers.

 ## Repository structure

 Note: **bold** items are the applications (which is the part that this projects measures).
 And the